someobserver/recurgence/math/09-recurgent-field-equations/04-singularities/index.md

 #### **9.9.2 Regularization of Singular Structures**

-To preserve the well-posedness of the field equations and ensure computational tractability, RFT prescribes a suite of regularization mechanisms:
+To preserve the well-posedness of the field equations and maintain computational tractability, RFT prescribes a suite of regularization mechanisms:

 1. **Metric Renormalization**:
    The metric is regularized by the addition of a local isotropic term: